Confidence intervals for the Poisson distribution

 So far, we have only considered properties that do not depend on the presence of background.
 That is, so far, we can do all the calculation as if $b=0$, obtaining a confidence interval for $\theta+b$, and then subtract $b$ in the end to obtain a confidence interval for $\theta$.
 The desired probability statement, Eq.~\ref{eq:Calpha}, holds.
 Thus, if we wish, we can pre-compute a table of confidence intervals for all $N=n$, independent of $b$, and use it to obtain the desired confidence interval for any $b$.

-Often, we know on physical grounds that $\theta$ cannot be negative, even though the mathematically allowed parameter space in Eq.~\ref{eq:Poisson} extends to $\theta=-b$.
+Often, we know on physical grounds that $\theta$ cannot be negative (or cannot be less than, or perhaps not be greater than some value) even though the mathematically allowed parameter space in Eq.~\ref{eq:Poisson} extends to $\theta=-b$.
 This need not be a concern until one makes statements about the true value of $\theta$, which we are not doing; we are only describing a measurement.
 Nevertheless, sometimes people are uncomfortable with the idea that the description could include ``unphysical'' values in the parameter space.
 Of course, if this happens for some $n$, we can just cut the interval off to exclude the unphysical values.
-This is perfectly fair, because it does not invalidate the probability statement in Eq.~\ref{eq:Calpha}.
+This is mathematically fair, because it does not invalidate the probability statement in Eq.~\ref{eq:Calpha}.
 However, we recommend against doing this truncation, because it actually makes the descriptive statement more difficult to understand, that is, it obscures the intuitive connection with the sampled $n$.
 Nonetheless, physicists have invented special techniques incorporating the background in a manner that avoids dealing with unphysical regions, and we examine two popular such approaches in sections~\ref{sec:CLs} and~\ref{sec:FC}.